Bick95/beliefmaker/index.md

 filename: index
 ---
 ## Welcome to beliefmaker!
+### Foreword
-### This is the Project Site for Final Project in Logical Aspects of Multi-Agent Systems (LAMAS) in 2019/2020.
+This is the Project Site for Final Project in Logical Aspects of Multi-Agent Systems (LAMAS@[UG](https://www.rug.nl/)) in 2019/2020.

-This is the documentation accompanying the [online tool](http://bick95.pythonanywhere.com/) developed as the final project for the LAMAS course.
+This website contains the documentation accompanying the [online tool](http://bick95.pythonanywhere.com/) developed as the final project for the LAMAS course.

 ## Introduction
 ### Philosophical Background